 15. Physically intimidate the child:

 You just raise your hand, or worse, show a fist every time your child does something wrong.
 Intimidation or physical abuse has become your primary tool to discipline your child, irrespective of the mental or physical impact it has on him.
-Cultivating fear towards you to control the child is tantamount to bullying, which is quite a pathetic thing.
+Controlling parents who cultivate fear towards their child to maintain control are engaging in behavior tantamount to bullying, which is quite a pathetic thing.

 16. Giving short, grumpy answers:

 A child needs guidance through wise and comforting words, but instead, you choose to respond in terse replies that leave the child bewildered yet also disappointed.
-He may approach you multiple times to get an appropriate reaction, but you continue to be stubborn.
+They may approach you multiple times to get an appropriate reaction, but you continue to be stubborn.
+Uninvolved parenting can lead to such interactions, where the lack of engagement and support can cause significant harm.

 Bad parenting via verbal abuse can have a lasting impact on the child, and often the damage is irreversible.